Free AU shipping for orders $100+

 Buffing off the Top Coat

-Soaking off your Gel Nail Polish
+Option 1: Soaking off your Gel Nail Polish

-After soaking your Gel Nail Polish
+Pushing away the Gel Nail Polish

 Nourishing your nails